rust-lang/log/rfcs/0000-structured-logging.md

 `sval` is a new serialization framework that's specifically designed with structured logging in mind.
 It's `no_std` and object-safe, but isn't stable and requires `rustc` `1.31.0`.
 Using the `kv_sval` feature, any `Value` will also implement `sval::Value` so its underlying structure will be visible to consumers of structured data using `sval::Stream`s.

+`serde` is the de-facto general-purpose serialization framework for Rust.
+It's widely supported and stable, but requires some significant runtime machinery in order to be object-safe.
 Using the `kv_serde` feature, any `Value` will also implement `serde::Serialize` so its underlying structure will be visible to consumers of structured data using `serde::Serializer`s.

-## Key-values API
+## A complete key-values API

-The following section details the public API for structured values in `log`, along with possible future extensions and minimal initial implementations.
+The following section details the public API for structured values in `log`, along with possible future extensions.
 Actual implementation details are excluded for brevity unless they're particularly noteworthy.
 See the original comment on the [RFC issue](https://github.com/rust-lang-nursery/log/pull/296#issue-222687727) for a reference implementation.

 ### `Error`